People

 Elize is a postdoctoral research fellow working with Prof Richard Fuller and Dr Tatsuya Amano to develop a comprehensive conservation action database for shorebirds along the East Asian-Australasian Flyway.
 This project aims to streamline conservation strategies and guide effective management for this remarkable group of migratory birds.
 With a background in population and evolutionary genomics, Elize’s previous research explored how factors such as captive trade, habitat fragmentation, and climate change shape avian species across regions from Southeast Asia to Antarctica.
 Through her postdoctoral work, she seeks to expand her research focus to involve applied conservation, with a specific interest in integrating genomics into conservation practices for a more targeted approach to biodiversity preservation.
 Outside of work, Elize is an avid birder, along with a passion for good food.

-Conrad is a PhD student at the University of Queensland supervised by Dr Tatsuya Amano and Professor Richard Fuller, and externally by Dr. Munemitsu Akasaka at the Tokyo University of Agriculture and Technology.
-His research is focused on language barriers in the environmental sciences in Japan.
-Japan is a country with a high scientific research output but low English proficiency, and Japanese scientists, stakeholders, and their research face multifaceted inequities as a result of the dominance of English in science.
+Conrad is a PhD student at the University of Queensland supervised by Dr. Tatsuya Amano and Professor Richard Fuller, and externally by Professor Munemitsu Akasaka at the Tokyo University of Agriculture and Technology.
+His research is focused on language barriers in science in Japan.
+Japan is a country with a high scientific research output but relatively low English proficiency, and Japanese scientists, stakeholders, and their research face multifaceted inequities as a result of the dominance of English in science.
 However, there has yet to be an in-depth analysis of the mechanisms and impacts of language barriers in science in Japan, within the environmental sciences or more generally.
-Conrad’s project aims to improve our understanding of this issue by providing valuable data and perspectives on the current causes and effects of language barriers on the generation, external consumption, and implementation of research in the environmental sciences in Japan, and formulating potential solutions based on these findings.
+Conrad’s project aims to improve our understanding of this issue by providing valuable data and perspectives on the current causes and effects of language barriers on the generation, external consumption, and implementation of scientific research in Japan, and formulating potential solutions based on these findings.

 Conrad is originally from Nova Scotia, Canada, and holds a B.Sc. in Environmental Science and Ecology & Evolutionary Biology from the University of Toronto, and an M.Sc. in Biological Oceanography from Dalhousie University.
 Before undertaking his PhD, he worked at the interface of science and management as an Aquatic Invasive Species Biologist with Fisheries and Oceans Canada.
-His areas of scientific expertise include aquatic ecology and invasive species.
-An avid language learner, Conrad currently speaks Japanese at an upper intermediate level and is aiming to push for fluency over the course of his PhD.
+His areas of expertise include meta-analysis, invasive species, and aquatic ecology.
+An avid language learner, Conrad currently speaks Japanese at an advanced level and is aiming to push for fluency over the course of his PhD.
 He is also an intermediate-level speaker of French and Korean.

 Aquetzalli Nayelli Rivera-Villanueva